 For more information regarding the statement of purpose please click HERE.

 Upload unofficial transcripts - one from each college-level institution you attended - with the application for the departmental initial review.
 Scanned copies of transcripts may be too dark and difficult to read so please adjust your scanner settings accordingly.
 Photographs of transcripts are not acceptable.
 If your transcript is in a language other than English you must provide an official translation issued from your university or by certified members of the American Translators Association.
 Please note that if you have already graduated your transcript must show the degree conferrered and date.
 If it is not included a copy of your diploma/degree certificate will be required.
-Official transcripts of all college-level work must be submitted to the Berkeley-Haas PhD Program Office if admitted by July 1, 2014.
+Official transcripts of all college-level work must be submitted to the Berkeley-Haas PhD Program Office if admitted by May 1, 2014.

 Recommenders may be either academic or professional and should be able to evaluate your potential for graduate study and can comment on your academic potential for graduate work.
 Letters of recommendation are submitted online.
 We are not accepting paper letters of recommendation.
 If this presents a problem for one of your recommenders please contact us.